UCAT Changes, Effective Sept. 15

 -

-I hope this information is helpful!
-Let us know if you have any more questions.
+I hope that’s helpful!
+Let us know if you have any other questions.

 -